taichoup/dnd5e-webapp/README.md

 - use https://animista.net/ to add fancy animations?
 - model the contentEditable fields in the battle table after the input in https://globster.xyz
 - BUG: drawing mode / canvas should be a layer below the creatures on the battleground
+- use a <datalist> element for the first field of the battle form ?

 ### Popups